 To see the Folly 2013 winner, finalists, and submission themes, click here.

-An interview with the winners of the competition co-organized by the League and Socrates Sculpture Park for a contemporary interpretation of the folly.
+An interview with the winners of the 2012 Folly competition co-organized by the League and Socrates Sculpture Park.

 A brief response to a panel discussion about contemporary architectural pavilions and follies held at the League on January 11, 2012.